Carlos Davis (screenwriter)

 Carlos Davis (born James Carlos Davis; October 11, 1948 – September 24, 2020) was an American screenwriter, film producer, playwright, and best selling novelist.
-He was best known for writing the 1991 cult comedy Drop Dead Fred, starring Rik Mayall and Phoebe Cates, and writing the national best selling novel, No Dawn For Men.
+He was best known for writing the 1991 cult comedy Drop Dead Fred, starring Rik Mayall and Phoebe Cates, and writing with the novelist James LePore the national best selling novel, No Dawn For Men.

 Davis was living in Manhattan when he died.